docker-archive/toolbox/docs/toolbox_install_windows.md

 If you have Virtual Box running, you must shut it down before running the installer.

-1. Go to the <a href="https://www.docker.com/toolbox" target="_blank">Docker Toolbox</a> page.

-2. Click the installer link to download.
+> **Note**: Docker no longer maintains the download.docker.com url for
+> Docker Toolbox, therefore an unsigned warning (verified publisher dialog) is
+> displayed during the installation process.

+1. To download the latest version of Docker Toolbox, go to [Toolbox Releases](https://github.com/docker/toolbox/releases) and download the latest `.exe` file.

-3. Install Docker Toolbox by double-clicking the installer.
+2. Install Docker Toolbox by double-clicking the installer.

     The installer launches the "Setup - Docker Toolbox" dialog.